QuantEcon/lecture-python-advanced.myst/lectures/calvo_tom.md

 used to illustrate the **time inconsistency** of optimal government plans.

 Like Chang {cite}`chang1998credible`, we use the model as a laboratory in which to explore the consequences of different timing protocols for government decision making.

 The model focuses attention on intertemporal tradeoffs between

-- welfare benefits that anticipated deflation generates by increasing a representative agent's liquidity as measured by his or her real money balances, and
+- welfare benefits that anticipations of future  deflation generate  by decreasing  costs of holding real money balances and thereby increasing a representative agent's *liquidity*, as measured by his or her real money balances, and
-- costs associated with  distorting taxes that must be used to withdraw money from the economy in order to generate anticipated deflation
+- costs associated with  distorting taxes that the government must levy in order to gather the nominal money that it must  withdraw from the economy in order to generate anticipated deflation

 The model features